- Australians in pension phase before July 2017

 Note: Australians already in retirement as at 1 July 2017, and holding pension balances of more than $1.6 million will be forced to take action, to avoid excess transfer balance tax on their excess transfer balance earnings, and to avoid further tax on continued breaches of the $1.6 million cap.

 If you expect to fall into this category, you have two choices:

-- You can transfer the excess above $1.6 million into an accumulation account within your existing super fund, or another super fund, OR
+- You can transfer the excess above $1.6 million into an accumulation account within your existing super fund (in the case of an SMSF, this generally involves a recording and reporting change, rather than physical asset transfer), or another super fund, OR

 - You can withdraw the excess above $1.6 million out of the super system.